Europe Packing List for Families (2020)

 ☑ Hat - An extra shield for the sun, go for casual, large brim or even beanies if weather will be cold.

-☑ Scarf - This is a versatile piece, can keep you warm in winter and can add some extra spice to outfits.
+☑ Scarf - Can keep you warm in winter and can add some extra spice to outfits.

 ☑ UV Sunglasses - Gotta protect those delicate eyes.